Hanul Jeon

 Now re-examine the statement of the axiom of regularity, with unpacking the set intersection into its definition:

-For each non-empty set $x$, there is $y\in x$ such that no $z\in x$ satisfies $z\in y$; that is, $y$ is a $\in$-minimal element of $x$.
+For each non-empty set x, there is yx such that no zx satisfies zy; that is, y is a -minimal element of x.

 Proof.
-Take any $x\in C$ and consider $y=\{z\in x\mid z\in C\}$.
-If $y$ is empty, then $x$ is $\in$-minimal element of $C$.
-If not, then $y$ is not empty and $y$ has a $\in$-minimal element, namely $w$.
-We can see be definition that $w$ is $\in$-minimal element of $C$.
+Take any xC and consider y={zxzC}.
+If y is empty, then x is -minimal element of C. If not, then y is not empty and y has a -minimal element, namely w.
+We can see be definition that w is -minimal element of C.

 We formulated well-foundedness by mimicing well-orderedness.
 Therefore, we could expect well-foundedness resembles well-orderedness.
 For example, no well-ordered set allows infinitely decreasing chains.
 We can say the same thing for well-founded sets:

-Theorem Let $\prec$ be a well-founded relation over a set $X$.
-Then there is no infinite $\prec$-decreasing sequence over $X$; that is, no sequence $\langle x_n\mid n\in\omega\rangle$ over $X$ satisfies $x_0\succ x_1\succ x_2\succ\cdots$.
+Theorem Let be a well-founded relation over a set X. Then there is no infinite -decreasing sequence over X; that is, no sequence xnnω over X satisfies x0x1x2.

 Proof.
-Let $\langle x_n\mid n\in\omega\rangle$ be an infinite $\prec$-decreasing sequence over $X$.
-Let $y$ be a $\prec$-minimal element of $\{x_n\mid n\in\omega\}$.
-Since $y=x_m$ for some $m$ and $x_m\succ x_{m+1}$, we have a contradiction.
+Let xnnω be an infinite -decreasing sequence over X. Let y be a -minimal element of {xnnω}.
+Since y=xm for some m and xmxm+1, we have a contradiction.

 Especially, we have

-Corollary (ZF) There is no $\in$-decreasing sequence; that is, no $\langle x_n\mid n\in\omega\rangle$ satisfies $x_0\ni x_1\ni x_2\ni\cdots$.
+Corollary (ZF) There is no -decreasing sequence; that is, no xnnω satisfies x0x1x2.

 Well-orderedness has useful consequences: for example, every well-ordered set allows transfinite induction and transfinite recursion.
 The same holds for general well-founded relations, not only for well-ordered sets: